 Ethics of quantification

-The Centre for the Study of the Sciences and the Humanities (SVT) is pleased to announce its annual symposium.
+In 2019, Ethics of quantification was the theme for the Centre for the Study of the Sciences and the Humanities (SVT)'s annual symposium.

 This year, the theme is ‘Ethics of Quantification’.
 The intermeshing of algorithms and big data increasingly blurs many existing distinctions between different forms of quantification and is gaining prominence in the nascent field of the sociology of quantification.
 As Elizabeth Popp Berman and Daniel Hirschman enquire: “What qualities are specific to rankings, or indicators, or models, or algorithms?”
 In recent times, examples of quantification have come under intense scrutiny with regard to perceived misuse or abuse of existing methodologies.
 Algorithms pose the risk of non-transparent, oft-proprietary tools being used to decide upon everything from convicting felons to conceding mortgages, and from recruitment to adoption.
 Quantification as a policy support tool is also found wanting.
 The convulsions of significance testing in statistics have received wide attention in both media and academia.
 Mathematical modelling is a field where severe problems are not yet fully charted.
 Common to many forms of quantification is a singular conundrum: any number which does not represent its context and purpose of production can obfuscate as much as it can illuminate.
 Is time ripe for an ethics of quantification?